Outdoor Musical Activity - Dynamics (With Easter Eggs!)

-Learning about dynamics is an invitation to make some noise, a fun musical concept to introduce to young children.
-It’s the perfect subject to take outside and make good use of your outdoor musical instruments.
+Introducing dynamics to young children is an invitation to make some noise and is the perfect subject to take outside and make good use of your outdoor musical instruments.

-This is a fun Easter activity which uses your outdoor musical instruments while introducing the children to dynamics.
+This music activity is great fun to play at Easter time, introducing the children to dynamics whilst enjoying an chocolate egg hunt.
 However, you don’t need to use Easter Eggs, other prizes suitable to whatever time of year it is can of course be used.

 Dynamics refer to how loud or soft a musical passage should be played.
 Instead of just explaining what dynamics are and teaching the different symbols and abbreviations, going outside with a hands-on activity that demonstrates how dynamics can be used and achieved in music, can only help enhance their knowledge and appreciation (the choccy helps of course!)